Our Little Bugs on Safari

 Time of year

 The number one way to avoid many insect problems is to travel to areas where issues do not exist, but this is rather limiting.

-In most areas the best plan is to travel during the dry season, when there tend to be far fewer insects around.
+In most areas, the best plan is to travel during the dry season, when far fewer insects are around.

 During the day

 Insect issues during the day tend to be pretty few and far between.

 You shouldn’t go scrabbling around under too many rocks and rotten branches.
 If you do come across anything, then probably best to assume that it is poisonous rather than pick it up and find out the hard way.